 In a discussion I was having with someone about making compost from kitchen and garden waste, the question came up about whether we could use our own compost for growing our own mushrooms.
 I’ve always known that mushrooms will only grow when the conditions are exactly right and that they will grow if they have access to the rich range of nutrients that home produced compost provides.

 So, can you grow your own mushrooms with the help of your own compost?
 The answer is yes, but you must ensure that the conditions are exactly right.
 There is a combination of circumstances that have to come together.

-If you want to use your own compost for this, you must aim to make the best quality compost that you can.
+If you want to use your own compost to grow mushrooms, you must aim to make the best quality compost that you can.
 We have a post that will, hopefully, get you off to a good start.
 Go to Composting to find out more.

-In nature, we often see mushrooms turn up in odd places where you wouldn’t necessarily expect to see them.
-It’s never immediately obvious why they turn up where they do, and don’t appear everywhere else.
+In nature, we often see mushrooms growing in odd places where you wouldn’t expect to see them.
+It’s never immediately obvious why they grow where they do, and don’t appear everywhere else.

-If we want to cultivate mushrooms there are 4 basic measurements that have to collude together for any chance of a successful crop.
+If we want to grow mushrooms there are 4 basic measurements that have to collude together for any chance of a successful crop.
 These are: